“1.4 Ten Sephiroth of Nothingness, Ten and not nine, ten and not eleven. Understand with Wisdom,

 —- Sepher Yetzirah

-These particular Ten numbers were chosen because of the special attention in the Sepher Yetzirah to separate the consideration of the Ten numbers being discussed from the twenty-two Letters.
+These particular Ten numbers were chosen for this model because of the special attention in the Sepher Yetzirah to separate the consideration of the Ten numbers being discussed from the twenty-two Letters.
 In the line “ten and not nine, ten and not eleven” gives a hint to the fact that it is not just a simple observation of the numbers one through ten, but of the ten Arabic/Indian Ideal numbers zero through nine.
 For although the ten ideal numbers culminate with the number nine, they are not just nine numbers since they begin with the non-quantitative number zero for a total of ten numerals.
-For although the number ten represents the first complete set of the Ten Ideals (1 signifying the first complete set of ideals and 0 the beginning of the next set), it is not to be included because it is not one of the ten single digit Ideal numbers, but rather the first double digit number, which if included would be a total of eleven numerals and not just ten.
-Speaking in riddles and vague references was the norm with the esoteric traditions, especially when dancing around the esoteric notions of zero and infinity.
-Since zero was not a thing that could be objectively described it was called a nothingness, and the ideal number spheres were called sephirah of nothingness.
-When they said, “Their end is embedded in their beginning and their beginning in their end” they are describing eternity; and when they said, “For the Master is singular, it has no second.
-And before One, what do you count?”, they are alluding to Zero without directly saying so, and they would thereby elude the mundane minded who lacked the ability to conceive of, or be trusted with, such concepts.
+And although the number ten represents the first complete set of the Ten Ideals (1 signifying the first complete set of ideals and 0 the beginning of the next set), it is also not to be included because it is not one of the ten single digit numbers, but rather the first double digit number, which if included would be a total of eleven numerals and not just ten.

-Zero is the pause or space which establishes a group of letters as a word in writing; it is the silence which defines the sound; it is the source of light out of darkness; it is your birthday.
+Zero is the pause or space which distinguishes the group of letters between the spaces as a word; it is the silence which defines the sound; it is the source of light out of darkness; it is the beginning of the count, like your birthday.
 Zero doesn’t change the nature of any number that it is added to or subtracted from, and it eliminates all quantitative value when it is multiplied or divided by.
 Yet it is the only qualifying source of the determinate value of all other numbers.
 In a since Zero defines all values by the common contrast of its’ relative placement as the origin point.
 The Pythagoreans called it the monad to clearly distinguished it as different from the quantitative one.
 There would be no calculus, or even any modern physics without its’ inclusion and consideration in mathematics.
 Zero is the ultimate Unifying Point, the neutral point between positive and negative, without which we would not be able to fully consider the notions of Time, Space & Energy.
 Everything has to start at some point in time and space.
 The time and place of beginnings is the notion of a Zero point, and the inverse of the zero point is the never-ending notion of infinity.